stevana/hot-swapping-state-machines2/README.md

 We could choose to use the syntax of a specific programming language to represent programs, but programming languages tend to be too big and complicated.

-We could be general and represent programs as λ-calculus terms or equivantly Turing machines, but that would be too clumsy and too low-level.
+We could be general and represent programs as λ-calculus terms or equivalently Turing machines, but that would be too clumsy and too low-level.

 A happy middle ground, which is easy to implement in any programming language while at the same time expressive enough to express any algorithm at a desired level of abstraction, is the humble state machine[^1].

-There are different ways to define state machines, we'll go for a defintion which is a simple function from some input and a state to a pair of some output and a new state:
+There are different ways to define state machines, we'll go for a definition which is a simple function from some input and a state to a pair of some output and a new state: